 Following the application assessment, funding recommendations will be provided to the Minister of Culture, Multiculturalism and Status of Women for final decision.
 Funding recommendations may be less than the requested grant amount and for a different duration than requested by the applicant.
 All decisions on grant applications are final, and no appeals will be considered.

 Grant recipients must sign the Grant Agreement before the funds will be released.

 Grant funds use

-- If grant recipients do not receive the full grant amount requested, they are still required to complete the project as proposed in the application attached as Schedule A to the grant agreement, unless a revision is approved by the Status of Women ministry.
+- If grant recipients do not receive the full grant amount requested, they are still required to complete the project as proposed in the application attached as Schedule A to the grant agreement, unless a revision is approved by the ministry.
 Grant recipients must return the funds if the project cannot be completed as proposed.

 Changes and extensions